 What if it is not my work that is causing me stress?

-Stress can, of course, also be due to outside sources such as relationship issues, bereavement or a disability.
-It may be you that has the disability or someone that you have the responsibility of caring for.
+Stress can, of course, also be due to outside sources such as relationship issues, bereavement or a physical disability.

-Anything that is affecting, or could affect, your work should be brought to the attention of your line manager or HR.
+If the stress is affecting your work, you should generally be encouraged to bring this to the attention of your line manager or HR.
 This, especially if the stress is so serious that you may be classed as having a “disability” and wish to rely on the protection of the Equality Act.
 If it is a personal matter, you may wish to ask that it is kept confidential and kept only between those who need to know.

 As stated above, it may be that you wish to request flexible working arrangements if you have other commitments outside of work that are having an effect on your stress levels.

 Should my employer be making contact with me if I am signed off work because of my stress?